 Our clients include workers, joint health and safety committees or representatives, unions, employers, health professionals, community groups, legal clinics, students and members of the public.

 OHCOW is governed by an eighteen person volunteer Board of Directors.
 At the local level each of the seven clinics has a Local Advisory Committee.
-The management of OHCOW is comprised of the Chief Executive Officer, Chief Financial and Administrative Officer, and the Executive Directors of the seven clinics.
+The management of OHCOW is comprised of the Chief Executive Officer, Chief Operating Officer, and the Executive Directors of the seven clinics.